5 Steps for Managing Employee Conflict in the Workplace

 A step that is not always necessary to resolve a conflict between two employees, but it wouldn’t hurt as well, is to check the progress a few days later.
 After a day or two, ask them casually if they are feeling better and inspect the relationship between them.
 Do not look for friendly.
 We cannot all be friends.
 Look for respectful, civilized, and collaborative.

 Conflict resolution is important for employee productivity!

 The truth is that, in the end, we all want to be happy and productive.
 Another truth is that the majority of us does not want to deal with confrontation, especially at work.
-But when conflict happens, everybody responds better to understanding than to criticism and judgment.
-With that in mind, next time your employees start fighting, just listen, understand, change and move on.
+This is not a task to avoid, though.
+When managing employee conflict, remember that everybody responds better to understanding than to criticism and judgment.
+With that in mind, next time your employees start fighting, just listen, understand, change, and move on.
 Create a culture of understanding in your company and you may witness productivity miracles!